 California woman says she was kidnapped, raped 'numerous times,' held for 4 days; 2 arrested, cops say

-A man and woman were arrested in Northern California on Saturday after another woman told deputies she was kidnapped, held against her will for four days and raped repeatedly, according to officials.
+A man and a woman were arrested in Northern California on Saturday after another woman told deputies she was kidnapped, held against her will for four days and raped repeatedly, according to officials.

 The Mendocino County Sheriff's Office said in a news release that deputies on patrol around 11:35 p.m. in Ukiah noticed a vehicle that had "numerous vehicle code violations."
 When the vehicle pulled into a parking spot, deputies approached the car and identified the driver as Thao Vang, 33, of Sacramento.